-Chablis is the furthest north and geographically set apart from the rest of Burgundy.
-The river Serein (Serene) flows through the area, moderating the climate and grapes have been grown here since the Cistercian monks first started the vineyards in the 12th century.
+Chablis is the growing region located furthest north and is geographically set apart from the rest of Burgundy.
+The river Serein (Serene) flows through the area, moderating the climate, and the grapes have been grown here since the Cistercian monks first started the vineyards in the 12th century.

-In reality, it’s really closer to Champagne, both in terms of location and climate, with harsh cold winters, spring frost and hot summers.
-The dominant soil here is called “Kemmeridgian” limestone, just like in Champagne.
-Its white chalky texture is great at retaining and reflecting the warmth of the sun, sorely needed this far north, which helps the grapes ripen and gives the wines a purity and crispness that just says “Chablis”.
+In reality, it’s really closer to Champagne, both in terms of location and climate, with harsh cold winters, spring frost, and hot summers.
+The dominant soil here is called “kimmeridgian” limestone, just like in Champagne.
+Its white, chalky texture is great at retaining and reflecting the warmth of the sun, sorely needed this far north, which also helps the grapes ripen and gives the wines a purity and crispness that just says, “Sha-blee!”

 All the wines are white and made with Chardonnay grapes.

-The Grand Cru vineyards form a patchwork on the eastern slopes facing the valley of the Saône River starting at the village of Gevery Chambertin, past Morey St-Denis and south to Vougeot and Vosne Romanée.
+The Grand Cru vineyards form a patchwork on the eastern slopes facing the valley of the Saône River, starting at the village of Gevery Chambertin, past Morey St-Denis and south to Vougeot and Vosne Romanée.
 Most are small and can have many owners, due to the structure of post French Revolution inheritance laws.
-These renowned expressions of Pinot Noir can age for decades – and it might just take that long to save up for them as prices can range into the thousands of dollars.
+These renowned expressions of Pinot Noir can age for decades – and it might just take that long to save up for them, as prices can easily creep up into thousands of dollars!

 But don’t give up!
-Try some of the Côte de Nuits Village wines from Fixin, Brochon, Premeaux, Comblanchien and Corgoloin.
-Mostly Pinot Noir, they show classic full-bodied Burgundy notes of black currant, cherry, fresh red fruits and earthy mushroom and spice.
-Offerings in the Premier Cru category can be good buys as well and perfect for that special occasion.
+Try some of the Côte de Nuits Village wines from Fixin, Brochon, Premeaux, Comblanchien, and Corgoloin.
+Mostly Pinot Noir, the wines show classic full-bodied Burgundy notes of black currant, cherry, fresh red fruits, and earthy mushroom and spice.
+Offerings in the Premier Cru category can be good buys, as well and perfect for special occasions.

-The Côte de Beaune – named after the medieval village that is the heart of wine commerce in Burgundy – is quite different than its neighbor to the north.
-Here, the valleys are open and rolling, the vineyards have more of a southeasterly exposure and Chardonnay plays a more important role with 7 of the 8 Grand Cru vineyards producing white wine – Corton, Corton Charlemagne, Montrachet ( literal translation: Bald Mountain), being some of the well known names.
+The Côte de Beaune – named after the medieval village that is the heart of wine commerce in Burgundy – the wine from this region is quite different from that of its neighbor to the north.
+Here, the valleys are open and rolling, the vineyards have more of a southeasterly exposure, and Chardonnay plays a more important role with 7 of the 8 Grand Cru vineyards producing white wine – Corton, Corton Charlemagne, Montrachet ( literal translation: Bald Mountain), being some of the well known names.
 Again, you don’t need to mortgage the farm to enjoy amazing wines from this region.

 Look for the Côte de Beaune Village and Premier Cru wine from